 This past Monday was the last day of my 22-day plant-based diet challenge.
 I have to say that I think it’s true what psychologists say about having to do something for 21 days straight, in order to develop it into a habit.

 My “bad food” cravings have probably stopped towards the end of the second week.
-Monday was the ultimate test since it was the Memorial Day.
-While everyone ate burgers and hot dogs I stuck with quinoa salad, some hummus and gluten free bread.
+Monday was the ultimate test since it was Memorial Day.
+While everyone ate burgers and hot dogs I stuck with quinoa salad, some hummus, and gluten-free bread.
 I was surprised that I wasn’t even bothered with the smell- I actually sat next to the grill.
-During my first week on the program hubs was making some beef tacos for himself and I thought I was going to get sick, from the smell alone.
+During my first week on the program, the husband was making some beef tacos for himself and I thought I was going to get sick, from the smell alone.